JeraldPascual/JeraldPascual/README.md

-Sophomore IT student and Software Developer exploring scalability, maintainability, & AI-aligned development.

-I develop something with real weight, from system architecture to AI safety guardrails to SDG-aligned projects for education.
-Most of my projects lean on spec-driven development to stay in relevant pace but without losing direction. 🤯😉
+I develop personal and student tools and platform to SDG-aligned projects for education.
+My projects lean on spec-driven development to stay in relevant pace but without losing direction. 🤯😉

 **Currently headed in**